 Second: Reformat the external SSD on your M1 Mac

-- Step 3: Click Erase to confirm this reformatting.
+- Click Erase to confirm this reformatting.

-External hard drive not working on the M1 Mac may not be the real panic, but the data loss is.
+The external hard drive not working on the M1 Mac may not be the real panic, but the data loss is.
 The workarounds in this post should be able to make your Samsung portable SSD work on M1 Mac again without data loss.